Arad, Israel: State of Israel

 The oil company Nefta built a work camp in the area in July 1961, consisting of six temporary sheds, after oil was found there in commercial quantities.
 The town itself was established in 1962 by a group of young ex-kibbutz and ex-moshav members seeking an environment free of overcrowding, traffic, noise, and pollution.
 The founding ceremony was held on 21 November, and attended by then-Prime Minister David Ben-Gurion.
 It was one of the last development towns to be founded.
 According to the city website, Arad was the first pre-planned city in Israel.

-Until 1964 Arad had about 160 families, most of whom were natives.
+Until 1964, Arad had about 160 families, most of whom were natives.
 After 1971 Arad began absorbing olim (Jewish immigrants), mostly from the Soviet Union, but also from English speaking countries and Latin America, and its population increased from 4,000 in 1969 to 10,500 in 1974 and 12,400 in 1983.
 During the first half of the 1990s, Arad absorbed 6,000 immigrants from the former Soviet Union.
 In 1995, the city had 20,900 residents.
 Prime Minister Yitzhak Rabin declared Arad a city on 29 June 1995.

+On 21 March 2026, during the 2026 Iran War, Arad was hit by an Iranian missile strike aimed at several cities in southern Israel that seriously damaged several buildings and injured more than 110 people in what was described as a mass casualty event.